auglxw/Multi-Class-Income-Classification/README.md

   3. Whether you work more than 35 hours a week
   4. Possession of government-issued Professional Certificate
   5. Gender
+- From our second best performing model (CatBoost), we can also note the most important factors affecting one's salary are:
+  1. Industry they are working in
+  2. Level of education they have attained
+  3. Citizen Status

 ![Screenshot](ScreenConfusionMatrix.png)
 - Our tuning and selection of ML models have increased the f1 score from an initial 0.39 to 0.57.
 In the confusion matrix, we see that the diagonals are well lit-up too.
 However, adjacent squares have quite a high incidence too.